In this section

 Bring cash and/or local bank draft, cashier’s check.

 You can buy investment grade gold coins in Hong Kong for just a few dollars above spot.
 But it’s important that you shop around as dealers regularly manage their premiums against supply and demand.
 A dealer may ask for a 0.2% premium in the morning then 5.2% in the afternoon for the same item.
 Just before Chinese New Year is a bad time for buyers – demand soars and so do premiums.
-For local storage, the aptly named The Storage Limited is a popular safe deposit facility in the Sheung Wan district of Hong Kong.

 The precious metal desks at Hang Seng bank and Bank of China in Central are often the two best places to buy in Hong Kong.
 Also try the main HSBC branch.
 We suggest you at least check out these three before committing to a purchase.
 Hong Kong dealers also have the smallest bid/ask spreads at the retail level and occasionally will bid higher than spot to buy-back coins or bars from the general public.
 Yes you read that correctly, they will occasionally bid more than spot to buy your gold.